octue/es-flow/README.md

 [**glog**](https://github.com/google/glog) google's asynchronous logging library, used for logging to file.

-[**bib2reSTcitation**](https://github.com/cykustcc/bib2reSTcitation) is a tool for converting .bib files to .txt files formatted as ReStructured Text references (useful for document generation compatible with sphinx).

 [**sphinx**](http://www.sphinx-doc.org/en/1.5.1/) is the document generator; it'll take the .rst documentation files and turn them into formatted documentation, in either latex or HTML form.

 [**sphinx_rtd_theme**](https://github.com/snide/sphinx_rtd_theme) gives us the excellent looking ReadTheDocs theme for our HTML documentation.

 ### For consideration and possible future use